By Linda Pashaj

 Add an alt text to all your images

 Image alt text is an alternative text shown when an image is not displayed.
-Search engines do not read images but they do read the filenames and the alt text.
-This is additional content and it will rank your images in the image search engine so that users can find them.
-Make sure that the alt text is up to 120 characters long and that it’s a description of the image.
+Search engines do not read images, but they do read the filenames and the alt text.
+This is additional content, and it will rank your images in the image search engine so that users can find them.
+Ensure that the alt text is up to 120 characters long and that it’s a description of the image.
 Include your targeted keyword and avoid using “image of…” or “picture of…” phrases.

 Focus on topics your guests are interested in and ensure to incorporate keywords.
 Blog articles can be about local recommendations on sightseeing and entertainment, travel tips, your hotel’s history or amenities, guest stories, upcoming local events, special tours, and much more.
-A blog is a great opportunity to optimize your hotel’s website and to drive more organic traffic.
+A blog is a great opportunity to boost your hotel’s website traffic by targeting long-tail keywords.
 Make sure you’re optimizing your content for each post following best practices.

 Acquire quality backlinks